Directions to My House is a collection of essays, poems, artworks, and personal photographs by the artist Zarina Hashmi with Sarah Burney.

 Redistricting and the New Demographics: Defining “Communities of Interest” in New York City

 Every ten years the Federal Census accounts for how many people live in any given place.
 Then public officials redraw the boundaries of the electoral districts.
 Elections are then held where citizens are supposed to elect their representative.
 Res publica (literally “matters of the public”) not only depends on a fair-minded political representative but on an informed and active citizenry in regular communication with their representative.
 Will districts be formed to maximize the chances for all New Yorkers to be fairly represented?
 Redistricting is at the heart of this process.
 In historical practice, especially during times of rapid immigration and racial segregation, there have been gaps between who is and is not represented and therefore how the common good is defined.
 Post 9/11, we returned to issues of race, immigration, and political representation.
 As gaps between the wealthy and poor, the represented and the unrepresented become more extreme, we need to come together and explore what is going on and what needs to be changed.
-In 1999-2000, urban planner Professor Tarry Hum took the lead in organizing a series of panel discussions bringing together a mix of locally oriented researchers, practitioners, and experts to think and talk through the issues are.
-These summations are drafted in this publication by Professor Hum, and are intended to contribute to the necessary public dialogues ahead.
+In 1999-2000, urban planner Professor Tarry Hum took the lead in organizing a series of panel discussions — bringing together a mix of locally oriented researchers, practitioners, and experts to think and talk through the critical issues.
+This publication, by Professor Hum, capture these discussions.